dhellmann/pymotw/PyMOTW/pkgutil/index.rst

 copy with my development version, since it is not necessarily correct (yet) and other tools on my system may depend on the installed package.
-I could configure a completely separate copy of the package in a development environment using something like virtualenv, but if I just need to modify one file that could be overkill.
+I could configure a completely separate copy of the package in a development environment using something like `virtualenv`_, but if I just need to modify one file that could be overkill.
 Another option is to use pkgutil to modify the module search path for modules that belong to the package I'm working on.
 In this case, however, I need to reverse the path, since I want the development